alex-rowley/py-svg-chart/README.rst

 Donut chart hovers
 ^^^^^^^^^^^^^^^^^^
 The donut is nice but a little boring.
 To make it a bit more interesting, lets add interactive hover effects.
-These effects can be added to any base elements but conceptually it would primarily be used to add data labels.
+These effects can be added to any base elements but I thought you'd mostly use it for data labels.

 .. code:: python